 So many great choices for changing up your headshot.
 Have fun!

 Message Is Not The Media

-Your marketing message has to pique a prospect’s interest.
-They are not dullards.
+Your local business marketing message has to pique a prospect’s interest.
+They are not robots.
 They want to be excited.
 They are curious.
 They want to feel safe.
 Message matters because however a prospect encounters you, they want to know what you do, what you think and how your business can help them.

 It is ESSENTIAL for a service-based companies to have a strong message.
 You have no product that your prospect can hold and they really, really have to trust you to buy from you

 Think about your own experience.
 What’s the last thing you bought?
 How did it catch your eye?
 Why that product?
 Why not something else?
 Why are you spending your money there?
 Use that experience to think about what message “they” sold you on and use it to influence your message